-- i. fees charged to ICOL holders; - ii. fees charged to the TD&R licensee, which are recoverable from the consumers of electricity; and - iii. fees levied on those entities that operate in the Electricity sector as electricity generation providers, which includes BELCO and Tynes Bay Waste to Energy Facility.
+- i. fees charged to ICOL holders: - ii. fees charged to SubCOL holders; - iii. fees charged to the TD&R licensee, which are recoverable from the consumers of electricity; and - iv. fees levied on those entities that operate in the Electricity sector as electricity generation providers, which includes BELCO and Tynes Bay Waste to Energy Facility.